9. Further Open Rails Rolling Stock Features

 implementation takes up much less space and guarentees that both modes of the

-.
+light have the exact same States.
 There is no hard limit on the number

 of conditions a light can have.